 If you are experiencing a pet emergency, follow these steps.

-- Call Ahead If Possible - During regular business hours call us right away.
-After hours, call the emergency animal hospital listed above to let them know you are on the way.
+- Call Ahead If Possible - During our regular business hours, call us right away.
+After hours, call one of the emergency animal hospitals listed above to let them know you are on your way.